 Recommendation #8 - Contracted Party Authorization.

 For clarity, this recommendation pertains to disclosure requests that are routed to the Contracted Party for review.
 These requirements DO NOT apply to disclosure requests that meet the criteria for automated processing of disclosure decisions as described in recommendation #9, regardless of whether automated processing of disclosure decisions is mandated or at the request of the Contracted Party.
+This recommendation does not override the ability for Contracted Parties to differentiate between registrants based on geographic basis as outlined in recommendation #16 (from EPDP Phase 1) for this specific recommendation, although the EPDP Team does express a preference for as much uniformity in the treatment of registrants as possible.

 General requirements